 Duration: 6 Trimesters (2 years) full-time or part-time equivalent.
 Students may exit after four trimesters with an Associate Degree of Music (Performance)

 CRICOS: BMus (Perf.)
 057024K | AssDegMus (Perf.)
 057023M

-AMPA’S innovative undergraduate degrees merge high-level performance and practical training with academic rigour and unparalleled industry insight.
+AMPA’s innovative undergraduate degrees merge high-level performance and practical training with academic rigour and unparalleled industry insight.
 Students can personalise their degree based around their individual musical interests and aspirations.
-AMPA undergrads may choose to undertake a double major and focus on two areas and can choose electives across all focus areas to further tailor their degree.

-Composition graduates go on to become composers for ensembles, films, video games, media and advertisements, as well as soundtrack producers, music directors, and marketing and administration professionals in arts councils and creative industries.
-Additionally, graduates are qualified to undertake postgraduate studies in a range of areas including: teaching in secondary schools, TAFE and universities/colleges, arts management, creative industries, and further composition studies.
+Many contemporary performance graduates go on to become professional performers as soloists or in bands, recording artists, session musicians, events managers, music journalists, promoters and distributors, tutors, and marketing and administration professionals in creative industries.
+Additionally, graduates are qualified to undertake postgraduate studies in a range of areas including: teaching in secondary schools, TAFE and universities/colleges, arts management, creative industries, and further music studies.

 Entry Requirements: Completion of HSC or equivalent OR completion of at least one full time year of tertiary study OR as a mature age student.
 Provisional admission may be granted for students limited educational qualifications.

 Admissions Process: Audition + Interview + Musical Knowledge Test